-Course Title Credit Hours CIS 115 Applications in Computer Information Syste ems 3 BUS 201 Personal Financial Literacy 3 BUS 220 Business, Society, and Sustainability 3 ACC 201 Principles of Accounting I 3 PHL 313 Business Ethics 3 BUS 496 Business Internship (Experiential Learning) 3 MGT 495 Special Topic: Social Entrepreneurship 3
+Course Title Credit Hours

+BUS 201 Personal Financial Literacy 3

+BUS 220 Business, Society, and Sustainability 3

+ACC 201 Principles of Accounting I 3

+PHL 313 Business Ethics 3

+BUS 496 Business Internship (Experiential Learning) 3 MGT 495 Special Topic: Social Entrepreneurship 3

 BUS 496.
 Business Internship (1-3) Under the supervision of the Division of Business Internship Coordinator and an experienced business professional (Internship Site Supervisor).
 The internship is a pre-arranged, credit-bearing work experience that allows a student to achieve learning objectives that are aligned with the goals of a supervising professional or organization.
 Internships provide opportunities to explore career options, test career choices and encourage the development of skills within a chosen field.
 An internship allows students to relate classroom theory and concepts with practical job experience as well as develop new skills that will be transferable to future employers.
 Variable credit (up to 3 hours per semester); may be repeated for up to six credit hours.
 Fee: \$10.
+Prerequisite: BUS210